The glucopy-glurestore system deployment scripts

 The usual disclaimer about misconfiguring your system beyond repair or oblueterating your work applies: Don't blame it on us.
 Do one thing at a time.
 Make sure you understand the steps involved by reading the respective command manuals.
 Write to tlgu, carmen gr, in case this document contains inaccuracies, errors or if you have some information that others can benefit from.

 The need arose (a rose... a rose!) to install a specific GNU/Linux configuration on a number of identical computer boxes with (almost) blank, unformatted, disks.
 One option was to blindly clone the disks using dd but this would need a significant amount of time, even with a large block size, indeed unjustified, as the sub-Tb disks were mostly empty.
 Another drawback is that disks should be removed and re-installed.
 Even with “no-tools” boxes this is an added inconvenience and involves a risk of damaging the hardware.
+Last, but not least, added complexity, introduced with more recent operating system distributions, necessitated system-specific adjustments following the “disk cloning” operation.

-The back-up should (ideally) be made while the system is not running, which usually means that you need to boot with a rescue system disk.
+The back-up should (ideally) be made while the system is not running, which means that you need to boot with a rescue system disk.
 A number of suitable floppy, USB or CD-based system images can be downloaded from the net or, better, included in your distribution's boot options.
 Make sure that this rescue system supports the type of disks in your target system (SATA/SCSI or IDE).

-The following script will get partition information in a form that can be used to restore the system on new disks and will then collect the working system files in one (or more) compressed tar balls.
+The glucopy script will get partition information in a form that can be used to restore the system on new disks and will then collect the working system files in one (or more) compressed tar balls.

 The sfdisk program is used for getting partition information (-d option).
 Take a look at sys_partitions.txt after the glucopy.sh script has finished.